-Moreover, we can show that any $f\in\mathcal{F}$ is $\sqrt{2K}$-Lipschitz continuous.
-When $m=n$, applying Corollary~\ref{Corollary:IPM:accept} implies that a hypothesis test of level $\alpha$ for null hypothesis has the acceptance region

-The acceptance region can be slightly tightened by making use of the kernel structure~\citep[Corollary 9]{Gretton12}.
-We can observe that the acceptance region for MMD testing is distribution-free, i.e., the threshold is independent of the target distribution's support, which indicates its strength for two-sample testing.
-However, the convergence of empirical measure is not equivalent to the type-II error. \citep{reddi2014decreasing} conducted some numerical experiments and found the power drops polynomially with the increasing dimension of the support, which indicates the hardness of two-sample testing using MMD for high-dimensional statistics. \end{example}

-\begin{example}[Wasserstein Distance for Two-sample Testing] The $1$-Wasserstein distance can be viewed as a special IPM with $\mathcal{F}=\text{Lip}_1$.
-The Rademacher complexity for $\mathcal{F}$ is given by \citep[Example~4]{Luxburg04}:
+\begin{example}[Wasserstein Distance for Two-sample Tests] The $1$-Wasserstein distance can be viewed as a special IPM with $\mathcal{F}=\text{Lip}_1$, where the Rademacher complexity of $\mathcal{F}$ is given by \cite[Example~4]{Luxburg04}:

-As a result, the sample complexity for estimating the Wasserstein distance $W(\mu,\nu)$ up to $\epsilon$ sub-optimality gap is of order $\tilde{O}(\epsilon^{d\lor 2})$.
-This suggests that using Wasserstein distance for two-sample test suffers from the curse-of-dimensionality.
+As a result, the sample complexity for estimating the Wasserstein distance $W(\mu,\nu)$ up to $\epsilon$ sub-optimality gap is of order $\tilde{\mathcal{O}}(\epsilon^{d\lor 2})$.
+This suggests that using the Wasserstein distance for two-sample tests suffers from the curse-of-dimensionality. \end{example}